-'''

-// Function to display a 4-digit number on the 7-segment display

-void displayNumber(long num) {

-for (int digit = 0; digit < 4; digit++) {

-clearLEDs(); // Turn off all segments and digits

-pickDigit(digit); // Activate the current digit

-int value = (num / (int)pow(10, 3 - digit)) % 10; // Extract the

-specific digit from the number

-pickNumber(value); // Illuminate the segments to display the digit

-delay(del); // Keep the digit illuminated for a short time

-}

-}

-'''
+''' // Function to display a 4-digit number on the 7-segment display void displayNumber(long num) { int divisor = 1000; // Start with the highest divisor for the first digit for (int digit = 0; digit < 4; digit++) { clearLEDs(); // Turn off all segments and digits pickDigit(digit); // Activate the current digit int value = (num / divisor) % 10; // Extract the specific digit from... →the number pickNumber(value); // Illuminate the segments to display the digit divisor /= 10; // Reduce the divisor for the next digit delay(del); // Keep the digit illuminated for a short time } } '''

 - This function breaks down the 4-digit number into individual digits and displays each digit one at a time in rapid succession.
-This creates the illusion of all digits being displayed simultaneously due to persistence of vision. - For each digit, the function first clears all LEDs, selects the appropriate digit using pickDigit(), and then displays the number on that digit using pickNumber(). - The delay (del) ensures each digit is visible for a short time before transitioning to the next. - 6. pickDigit() Function:
+This creates the illusion of all digits being displayed simultaneously due to persistence of vision. - For each digit, the function first clears all LEDs, selects the appropriate digit using pickDigit(), and then displays the number on that digit using pickNumber().

+- The delay (del) ensures each digit is visible for a short time before transitioning to the next. - 6. pickDigit() Function: